Digital Currency Group: CoinDesk

 CoinDesk is a global media, research, and events platform that was acquired by Digital Currency Group in 2016.
 It reports on bitcoin blockchain daily news, provides a bitcoin price index and publishes a quarterly State of Bitcoin report.
 CoinDesk also hosts a conference on digital currencies and blockchain technologies named Consensus.

 Foundry

 Foundry, established in 2019, sets up and manages bitcoin mining operations in the United States and Canada.
 In addition to setting up and operating its own cryptocurrency mining equipment, Foundry also provides financing, specialized digital mining equipment, and expertise to other digital currency startups.

 In the summer of 2021, Foundry helped to relocate over $300 million worth of equipment from China to North America following the Chinese government shutdown of many cryptocurrency mining operations.

+Bloomberg reported in April 2023 that Foundry would stop offering free Bitcoin mining services, and between April 19 and April 22, would instead levy a pool fee on members.
+The services had been free since 2019.

 Luno

-In September 2020 Digital Currency Group acquired Luno, a cryptocurrency exchange based in London, with other operations in Cape Town and Singapore.
-At the time of the acquisition, Luno had more than 5 million customers.

-Repercussions of FTX bankruptcy

-On November 10, 2022, DCG subsidiary Genesis Trading posted to their official Twitter feed that they had lost approximately $175 million dollars in the bankruptcy of FTX caused by the bankruptcy of Bahamas-based cryptocurrency exchange FTX.
-The company claimed that "This does not impact our market-making activities."
-On November 16, 2022, DCG subsidiary Genesis Global Capital suddenly halted all Bitcoin withdrawals and loan applications for their customers.
-On November 17, 2022, the Wall Street Journal reported that it had obtained confidential documents stating that Genesis was undergoing an "ongoing run on deposits" and a $1 billion emergency loan by the following Monday, November 21.